Allowing us to establish a sense of space, reverb is one of the most popular effects used in music.

 Today, we turn our attention towards reverb, exploring what it is and identifying its common types, parameters, and best practices.

 What is reverb?

-Most of the reverbs we’re going to be using now are digital models.
+Most of the reverbs we use now are digital models.
 Unless you own a large studio and have the space to create your own reverb chamber, we’re going to have to primarily rely on digital reverb plugins.
-Here’s a list of the different types of reverbs and a brief explanation of what makes each unique.
+Here’s a list of the different types of reverbs and a brief explanation of what makes each one unique.

 - Hall / chamber

 - These reverbs simulate spaces as if you’re in a hall or chamber.

 - A hall usually has a longer reverb time of around 1.8 seconds or more, while a chamber is typically a smaller space with a shorter reverb time.

 - There are plenty of famous concert halls out there such as the Berlin Symphony Hall and Boston Symphony Hall, and many digital reverb units try to simulate these spaces.

 - A plate reverb is a man-made device that vibrates a sheet of metal when a sound activates the surface.

 - Plate reverbs were particularly popular in the ’60s, and both analog versions and digital emulations are still widely used today.
 They’re known to work well with vocals and drums in particular.